eosnetworkfoundation/eos-system-contracts/CONTRIBUTING.md

 Never underestimate just how useful quality assurance is.
 If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.

-Essentially, [check out the latest develop branch](#working-on-eos-system-contracts), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!
+Essentially, [check out the main branch](#working-on-eos-system-contracts), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

 ## Conduct